 History Of Tofu

 Though soybeans are eaten around the world, tofu has consistently been the most popular way to eat them.
-Today is East Asia, tofu appears on people's plates as often as dairy-based milk and cheese do in the western world.
+Today is East Asia, this soy product appears on people's plates as often as dairy-based milk and cheese do in the western world.

 He must have liked the thick substance he created, because tofu quickly became an essential ingredient in east Asian cuisine.